reigenman/tcp_server/README.md

 Returns SHA256 using openssl

+# Timeout for an idle connection
-If the connection is idle for 30 seconds the server will close it.
+If the connection is idle for 60 seconds the server will close it.

 # install conan and confgure default profile